BenjaminJonahZhang/scapi/doc/source/cpp_beta.rst

 ---------------------
 There are a few prerequisites you must install before being able to compile scapi on your machine.
-First you'll need to intall scapi for java first - see `scapi_java`_ You'll need to install:
+First you'll need to intall scapi for java first - see `scapi_java`_ You must install g++4.7 or higher.
+For the simple_dlog example you'll have to install g++4.9 since it is using c++14 features.
+You'll need to install:

 1. Install `git`_